C$ 646+ Cheap flights to Thailand

 What are the cheapest airlines that fly to Thailand?

-The cheapest airlines flying from Toronto to Thailand are SAUDIA, Austrian Airlines and ANA.
+The cheapest airlines flying from Toronto to Thailand are SAUDIA, Austrian Airlines and Japan Airlines.

 Rainfall in Thailand by month